-The extended Comics Mastermind™ team comprises assessors, success coaches, and masterclass and course presenters to help you overcome challenges and fulfil your creative, entrepreneurial and personal potential.
+The extended Comics Mastermind™ team comprises comics script and art assessors, success coaches, and course presenters to help you overcome challenges and fulfil your professional and personal potential.

-CEO & Founder / Training & Conference Organiser / Course Presenter / Assessor
+CEO & Founder / Course Presenter / Assessor

 Jules has been a cartoonist since his formative years but turned to fulltime professional in 2004.
 Since that time he has had numerous comic strips published, including Kung-Fu Video—a monthly half page strip about the inner workings of a DVD rental store.
 Just like a DVD, this was the first comic strip to feature a cartoonist’s commentary and a special features section.
 When the magazine folded, Jules moved into publishing, having a collection of short fiction and anecdotal autobiographical comic strips published.
 The limited short run by a Brisbane publisher soon sold out to critical acclaim.
 In 2007, Jules re-imagined a personal comic strip from a decade before entitled MiBraine, a play on what a cartooning instructor had once set as a task—”write about something you know better than anyone”.
 Claiming to know his own brain better than anyone else, MiBraine became a vehicle for odd ideas from Jules’ mind.
 In 2009 and again in 2010, MiBraine won Merit awards in the Comic Strip category of the Rotary Awards, Australia’s biggest cartooning competition before taking out Best Comic Strip in 2013.